reawwad/reawwad.github.io/index.md

 >     * Tested the availability and scalability of the AzPE Canary vmss deployment to multiple regions.
 >     * Verified the workflow integrity by adding metrics and dashboard to monitor the Canary initiated
 >       scaling out/in maintenance jobs.
->   * Currently : MR PolicyEngine – AzPE Canary deployment to dedicated hosts:
+>   * MR PolicyEngine – AzPE Canary vmss deployment to dedicated hosts:
->     * Working on the deployment of AzPE Canary to dedicated hosts.
+>     * Working on the deployment of AzPE Canary vmss to dedicated hosts.
 >     * Working with AzSM to force the spanning of dedicated hosts with vmss deployment across FCs.

 > * #### Teaching Experience | 2011 - 2019